• Skip to primary navigation

 Crockpot Chicken Noodle Soup

-Thyme, rosemary, and bay leaf are the perfect herb combo that just makes chicken noodle soup taste amazing.
+Thyme, rosemary, and bay leaf are the perfect herb combo that makes chicken noodle soup taste amazing.
 Just throw everything into the crockpot, let it cook, and enjoy!

 Homemade Crockpot Chicken Noodle Soup